-Click and select Analyze | Analyze Code.
+Click in the Editor toolbar, or right-click and select Analyze | Analyze Code.

 The Code Analysis Statistics window displays, and CRUD (create, read, update and delete) information and rule violations display in the tabs below the Editor.

 Note: You can also click in the Code Analysis toolbar.